dibyendumajumdar/Suravi/README.md

   - c:/Software/lua53 or c:/Software/ravi on Windows
   - ~/lua53 or ~/ravi on Unix systems

 * Install Lua 5.3 or Ravi first.
 Ensure that `-DCMAKE_INSTALL_PREFIX` is defined as above.
-If you did not use the default location aboce then you will need to amend the `FindLua.cmake` scripts in all the projects.
+If you did not use the default location above then you will need to amend the `FindLua.cmake` scripts in all the projects.

 * Build packages in following order.
 Note that you need to supply `-DUSE_LUA53=ON` to CMake if you are building for Lua 5.3.
 Default is to build for Ravi
   - ravi-ffi